AlexeyRadomskiy/AlexeyRadomskiy/README.md

 - Understand the app lifecycle
 - Work closely with other developers
 - Have good analytical skills, easy to learn
+- Have a desire to learn new technologies

 > I already know: